 Well, I suppose you can buy a tamper that you’re not all that blown away by, in terms of comfort.
 For example, you might find that the kind of handle doesn’t rather suit you.

-While tamping is important, grinding is arguably THE key to espresso quality, second only to the coffee itself I’d say.
+While tamping is important, grinding is arguably THE key to espresso coffee quality, second only to the coffee itself I’d say.

 If you’re currently using pre-ground coffee, freshly grinding your own coffee beans will be a step in the right direction.